ryanwu23/Sudoku/DESIGN.md

 ### User Interface
-Sudoku's interface is with the user on the command-line and with one command line argument
+Sudoku's interface is with the user on the command-line and with one command line argument To create a random Sudoku puzzle:
 ```
-./sudoku create // to create a random Sudoku puzzle
+./sudoku create
 ```
+To solve a random Sudoku puzzle:
 ```
-./sudoku solve // to solve a random Sudoku puzzle
+./sudoku solve
 ```

 ### Inputs and Outputs